 If someone tries to bully you make sure that you send them a clear message that they should stop straight away.
 Walk away without letting them finish what they are trying to say and try to stay calm.
 Remember, bullies want to see you get upset, scared, embarrassed or angry so don’t give them what they want, sometimes this can make them stop.
 When you walk away, don’t turn your back on them in case they try to hit you and if they follow you and continue to be rude then shout really loudly “NO, GO AWAY AND LEAVE ME ALONE, DON’T BULLY ME”.
 If you have a loud voice it can help to put the bully off, but it can also attract the attention of other people nearby who may be able to help you.

 If the bullying is always happening in the same place or at the same time of day (for example on the school bus, or at the park after school) then try and break the habit.
 For a short time see if someone else can drop you at school or walk you home so you’re not alone.
 It can be difficult as it makes you feel that the bully has won if you have to make these adjustments but even if it’s only for a few days it might help.
 Bullies will often pick on the same person almost like a habit, if you’re not there then they can’t pick on you and the habit can be broken.

 If a bully is threatening to hurt you and you think they are going to try and fight you, take up the wedge position and defend yourself.
 It is never okay to start a fight with someone but if a bully is trying to hurt you, you have every right to stop them and defend yourself.
-Many children are afraid to fight back in case they get into trouble, but I believe it is better that you defend yourself and stay unharmed (even if it means being told off for it) than to get injured because you are afraid of getting into trouble.
+Children can be afraid to fight back in case they get into trouble.
+You must defend yourself and stay unharmed (even if it means being told off for it) rather than getting injured because you are afraid of getting into trouble.
 The important thing to remember is that fighting is only ever a last resort, always try other ways out of the situation first.